OfficeDev/Office-Add-in-Auth0/README.md

 ## Test the add-in

-1. Click the **Get Facebook Name** button.
+1. The add-in opens with a Welcome page.
+Click the **Sign In** button.
-2. A popup will open and you will be prompted to sign in with with the provider (unless you already are).
+2. A popup will open and you are prompted to choose an identity provider.
+Click one of the buttons.
-3. After you sign in the first time, you will be prompted to grant Auth0 permission to your profile.
+3. If you are not already signed in with that provider, the provider's sign-in page opens.
+(After you sign in the first time, you will be prompted to grant Auth0 permission to your profile.)
+After you are signed in, the dialog closes and the task pane shows the main working page of the add-in.
+(If you are already signed-in with the provider, the dialog closes immediately after you click the provider's button.)
-4. When the dialog closes, your user name is inserted into the Word document.
+4. Click the **Insert User Name** button.
+The your user name is inserted into the Word document.
-4. Repeat the above steps with the **Get Google Name** button and then the **Get Microsoft Name**.

 ## Questions and comments